Paul92/ADA_Project/index.md

 ![partiesnorm](assets/partiesnorm.png){: .center-image }

 In general, there is a tendency of the democrats to be more sincere than the republicans.
-Barack Obama has only 15% of their statements and Donald Trump has 6% of the republican statements.
+Barack Obama made only 15% of the democrat statements and Donald Trump only 6% of the republican ones.
 We have found that removing these 2 people does not change the general trend, republicans still having about 10% more untruthful statements than democrats.

 This is possibly due to the political context in which the data has been sampled - the republican opposition might have had an incentive to bend the